netmin/vibetrading/DEVELOPMENT.md

 ## Architecture Notes

-- The backend uses Robyn web server with OpenAI Agents
-- The frontend uses React with Vite
+The backend uses FastAPI web framework with OpenAI Agents The frontend uses React with Vite
-- Communication between frontend and backend is via REST API
-- Docker Compose orchestrates the entire stack
+Communication between frontend and backend is via REST API Docker Compose orchestrates the entire stack